goFrendiAsgard/jurnal-chiml/draft.md

 <jsPromise> ::= Javascript promise
 ```

-Since we are focusing on how to make the language more compact, we also support several shorthands so that a single process can be written in a single line.
+Since we are focusing on how to make the language more compact, we also support several short-hands so that a single process can be written in a single line.

 For example, this process: